Here’s What You Need To Know About Pfizer’s COVID Vaccine For Kids Under 12

 The dose for younger children is one-third the size for adults and is more than 90% effective at preventing symptomatic infections.

-The US took one step closer toward COVID-19 vaccines for children under 12 after an advisory panel recommended on Tuesday that kids be eligible to get the Pfizer vaccine.
+The US moved closer toward COVID-19 vaccines for children under 12 after the FDA authorized the Pfizer vaccine for them on Friday.

+"Vaccinating younger children against COVID-19 will bring us closer to returning to a sense of normalcy,” said acting FDA Commissioner Janet Woodcock, in a statement.

-Following a contentious daylong discussion, the panel of outside advisers to the Food and Drug Administration voted 17–0 (with one abstention) to recommend authorizing the two-dose vaccine for kids ages 5 to 11.
+Following a contentious daylong discussion on Tuesday, a panel of outside advisers to the Food and Drug Administration voted 17–0 (with one abstention) to recommend authorizing the two-dose vaccine for kids ages 5 to 11.
 The group decided that the vaccine’s benefits outweigh the risks and that it is safe and effective for preventing infections.

 The approval was based on a study that looked at two 10-microgram doses of the vaccine, one-third the dose given to adults, given three weeks apart.
 It was more than 90% effective at preventing symptomatic COVID-19 in the study of 2,268 children.

-The panel's recommendation doesn’t mean you can get your kids under 12 vaccinated just yet.
+The FDA authorization and the panel's recommendation doesn’t mean you can get your kids under 12 vaccinated just yet.
 (Children 12 and older are already eligible to get a Pfizer vaccine, and the CDC recommends that they do so.)

-The FDA still has to adopt the recommendation, and an advisory panel for the Centers for Disease Control and Prevention will also give its recommendation to states next week.
-If the FDA authorizes the vaccine, shots could be available for kids under 12 as soon as November.
+Still to come, and an advisory panel for the Centers for Disease Control and Prevention will also give its recommendation to states next week.
+If the CDC agrees, shots could be available for kids under 12 as soon as November.
+Some cities are already scheduling shots as early as the second week of the month.

 In anticipation of the decision, the Biden administration announced last week that it had already procured enough of the Pfizer vaccine to vaccinate the country’s 28 million children in this age range.
 Officials plan to make vaccines available for free at doctor’s offices, children’s hospitals, pharmacies, and school- and community-based clinics.